w3c/wai-aria-practices/content/index.md

           <div class="top-box">
             <div class="top-detail-1 detail-1"></div>
             <div class="detail-2"></div>
-            <h1>Get empowered to create accessible rich internet applications</h1>
+            <h1>ARIA Authoring Practices Guide Home</h1>
             <p>
-        Learn how to use ARIA to create an accessible rich internet application.
+        Learn to use the accessibility semantics defined by ARIA to create accessible rich internet applications.
-        The ARIA Authoring practices project provides guidance on the appropriate application of ARIA, describes recommended usage patterns and explains concepts behind them.
+        This guide describes how to apply accessibility semantics to common design patterns and widgets.
+        It provides design patterns and functional examples complemented by in-depth guidance for fundamental practices.
       </p>
             <a href="/patterns/" class="button-link button-link-white">View Patterns</a>
           </div>